 How do we implement “pay as you go” for future projects?

-Our city staff is already working toward a long-term capital program to identify capital assets by their useful life, the cost of replacement, as well as ensuring that future capital investments are identified based on the Jersey Village Comprehensive Plan are included in the program.
-This will allow us to better understand the revenues needed to make these investments and replacements in a timely manner and avoid the need to take out debt to fund them.
+Our city staff has developed a long-term capital program to identify capital assets by their useful life, the cost of replacement, as well as ensuring that future capital investments are identified based on the Jersey Village Comprehensive Plan are included in the program.
+This allows us to better understand the revenues needed to make these investments and replacements in a timely manner and avoid the need to take out debt to fund them.

 My hope also is that it will avoid the problem we have had in recent years where money was stockpiled with no clearly articulated plan to invest those funds into projects in the community.
 If we do not have sufficient projects planned, which are supported by the citizens of our community, to justify retaining a large general fund balance, we should reduce property tax revenues so that they meet the level of planned expenditures and investments.